matfat55/OSshift/memory-bank/productContext.md

 ## Purpose

-OSshift is a desktop application designed to provide users with an always-accessible AI assistant on Windows systems.
+OSshift is a desktop application designed to provide users with an always-accessible AI assistant.
 It aims to make AI assistance seamlessly integrated into the user's workflow without requiring constant browser access or switching between applications.

 ## Problems Solved